Work with Universal Actions for Adaptive Cards

 - Schema used for Universal Actions for Adaptive Cards

 Quick start guide to use Universal Actions for Adaptive Cards in Teams

 Replace all instances of

 Action.Executeto update an existing scenario on Teams.

-refreshclause to your Adaptive Card, if you want to leverage the automatic refresh model or if your scenario requires User Specific Views.
+refreshclause to your Adaptive Card, if you want to use the automatic refresh model or if your scenario requires User Specific Views.

 userIdsproperty to identify, which users get automatic updates.

 Use the invoke request's context to respond back with cards that are created for a user.

 Whenever your bot returns a new card as a result of processing an